Feds Heap Scorn on ‘El Chapo’ Before Arraignment

 Four years later, Guzman began his first stint in prison after a gun battle at Guadalajara International Airport killed Catholic Cardinal Juan Jesus Posadas Ocampo in 1993.

-Still, Guzman’s business empire continued to grow from behind bars, and court papers recount how his ability to escape prison turned what authorities portrayed as a murderous scourge into a figure of Mexican folklore.
+Still, Guzman’s business empire continued to grow from behind bars, and court papers recount how his ability to escape prison transformed “El Chapo” into a figure of Mexican folklore.

 “Guzman’s exploits made him a cult-like celebrity to those from his home state of Sinoloa,” a 24-page memorandum states. ”He was viewed as a modern-day Robin Hood, popular with the down-trodden and extolled in popular songs.
 There was civil unrest and popular protests in the streets of Mexico, condemning Mexican authorities for their valiant efforts in his capture.”